 OpinionEditorial Activities for life make a healthy lesson in gym class The limits of traditional physical education have been long apparent to educators and anyone stuck in a low-energy and forced floor-hockey match.
 Raheem Walker, 17, a senior at Longwood High School in Middle Island, completes an agility course during a mountain biking class on Oct.
 31, 2017.
 Photo Credit: Newsday / Jeffrey Basinger By The Editorial Board December 18, 2017 6:27 PM Print Share fbShare Tweet gShare Email Maybe it was a fear of chaotic dodgeball games, the always paralyzing humiliation of being picked last, or an inability to care one way or another if your team won: Perhaps gym class was not for you.
 The limits of traditional physical education have been long apparent to educators and anyone stuck in a low-energy and forced floor-hockey match.
 The athletically gifted among us get a chance to strut their stuff while those without bulging muscles or hand-eye coordination angle to the sidelines to become spectators.
 Maybe that just makes for a less-than-useful 45 minutes before math.
 But students who come away from the experience down on learning a healthy, active lifestyle could be doomed to become unhealthy and disengaged adults.
 Some schools have smartly discarded rote reliance on team sports for physical education and moved toward fitness skills that can last a lifetime.
 On Long Island, some school districts have even incorporated fly-fishing or mountain biking.
 That’s worth applauding as much as any third-period touchdown in flag football.
 Traditional team games are important staples to teach sportsmanship and cooperation, but we’re not all going to be able to hit home runs into our 60s.
 Teaching alternative skills such as yoga or orienteering can keep students interested, and provide paths to enduring and vigorous exercise.
 Plus, students who are taught to hike, kayak, swim or explore the outdoors have that much more to enjoy of Long Island’s bountiful natural resources.
 There are plenty of options beyond jogging.
 Expanding the athletic palette is a well-earned A no matter how you grade it. — The editorial board By The Editorial Board Share on Facebook Share on Twitter More on this topic Sign up for The PointThe Point is Newsday Editorial Board's new daily newsletter taking you behind closed doors into the New York political scene.
 A must-read for those who want exclusive insights into local, city and state politics and policy.
 Don't miss The Point.
 Sign up now.
 Davies' latest cartoonSee Matt Davies' latest Newsday cartoon by clicking above.
 Jimmy Margulies cartoonsMargulies is an award-winning editorial cartoonist.
-Submit your letter Comments Comments section is temporarily on hold.
-Here’s why.
+Submit your letter Comments We're revamping our Comments section.
+Learn more and share your input.